arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Flight PerformanceTakeoff performance, Climb performance, Cruise performance, Landing performance, Weight and balance, Effects of icing and contamination

-Flight PlanningUse of aeronautical charts (enroute, terminal, approach, airport diagrams), Weather considerations (forecasts, fronts, icing, turbulence), Filing flight plans (IFR procedures), Performance calculations (time, distance, fuel, wind), Weight and balance computations, Alternate airport selection criteria
+Flight PlanningUse of aeronautical charts (Enroute, terminal, approach, airport diagrams), Weather considerations (forecasts, fronts, icing, turbulence), Filing flight plans (IFR procedures), Performance calculations (time, distance, fuel, wind), Weight and balance computations, Alternate airport selection criteria

 Flight MonitoringInstrument scanning techniques, Navigation system operation (VOR, NDB, GPS), Flight director and autopilot systems, Cockpit resource management (CRM), Emergency procedures (instrument malfunction, partial panel)